OAODEV/hello-service/README.md

 Each `Dockerfile` must put the `Manifest` at `/Manifest` so that the platform may access it in a known location.

+### Version

+This file simply holds the semantic version of the application at the commit.
+I'll be discussing how we want to handle the semantic version in the future so this is fairly likely to change.

-### fabfile.py
+### circle.yml

-This file provides the automation that runs the different development tasks in a way that is compatible with the operations platform.
-It is the entry point to the platform.
+The configuration file for our CI Service.
+Just copy the file here into your project root, then update the `herd_service_name` and `herd_unittest_cmd` lines under `machine -> environment`

+    machine:
+      services:
+        - docker
+      environmnet:
+        herd_service_name: <service name>
+        herd_unittest_cmd: <unittest cmd>

+The `unittest cmd` and `service name` should be the same as in the `Manifest` file.

 ### Config file